If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Apply for the Citi Simplicity® Card today and start your debt-free journey (see rates and fees).

-Apply for the Citi® Diamond Preferred® Card today and get a 0% intro APR for 21 months on Balance Transfers (see rates and fees).
+Apply for the Citi® Diamond Preferred® Card today and get one of the market's best intro APR offers for balance transfers (see rates and fees).

-Both offer a 0% intro APR for 21 months on Balance Transfers, but Citi Simplicity® Card has a lower transfer fee and no late penalties, making it the better pick for most.
+Both offer the same intro APR periods on balance transfers and purchases, but Citi Simplicity® Card has a lower transfer fee and no late penalties, making it the better pick for most.

 Nope.
 These are all about saving on interest, not racking up points.